FOREX-Yen and Swiss franc rise as Brussels explosions spur safety flows

 By Anirban Nag

-LONDON, March 22 (Reuters) - The yen and the Swiss franc rose while the euro fell on Tuesday after explosions rocked Brussels and spurred inflows into traditional safe-haven currencies and assets.
+LONDON, March 22 (Reuters) - The yen and the Swiss franc climbed on Tuesday, as news that two explosions rocked Brussels airport spurred inflows into traditional safe-haven currencies and assets.

-European shares were in the red while airline stocks fell sharply, souring overall sentiment towards high-yielding and riskier assets after two explosions tore through Brussels airport, killing 13 people in what Belgian public broadcaster VRT called a suicide attack.
+Belgian media reported that the explosions occurred in the departure hall of Brussels airport and several had died.
+European shares opened in the red while airline stocks fell sharply, souring overall sentiment across asset classes.

-The yen rose to a 12-day high against the euro, rising almost 1 percent at one point.
-The yen also rose to a day’s high of 111.38 yen per dollar, having traded lower before the start of the European trading session.
+The yen rose to a day’s high of 111.635 yen per dollar , having traded lower before the start of the European trading session.
+The euro also fell 0.3 percent to 125.53 yen and shed 0.1 percent against the dollar.

-The Swiss franc climbed to a two-week high of 1.0879 franc per euro.
+The Swiss franc also rose, climbing to 1.0895 franc per euro .
 Both currencies are much sought after during times of turmoil in financial markets and uncertainty in the global economy.

-Against the dollar, the euro was lower at $1.12, after having recoiled from Thursday’s one-month high of $1.1342, with investors ignoring the German IFO survey and euro zone purchasing managers’ surveys on the back of the explosions in Brussels.

-The euro’s losses saw the dollar index extend its rebound from a five-month low as two Federal Reserve officials supported the an interest rate hike in coming months.
+Meanwhile, the dollar held firm against the euro and the British pound, extending its rebound from a five-month low as two Federal Reserve officials supported the an interest rate hike in coming months.

 Atlanta Fed President Dennis Lockhart said there was sufficient economic momentum to justify a further rate hike “possibly as early as the meeting scheduled for end of April”.